Category Archives: British Royals

 The titles and styles of James and his sister Louise are often disputed.
 Under the terms of King George V’s Letters Patent of 1917, as grandchildren of the sovereign in the male line, they are Prince and Princess of the United Kingdom, with the style of Royal Highness.
 However, at the time of Edward and Sophie’s marriage, a press release was issued from Buckingham Palace.
 Along with announcing Prince Edward’s new title as Earl of Wessex, it stated that The Queen, with the agreement of Edward and Sophie, had decided that any children born to them should not be given the style of Royal Highness, but instead be given courtesy titles as children of an Earl.
 In 2023, when his father was granted the title Duke of Edinburgh, James began to use his father’s secondary title Earl of Wessex.

 As they would already be well down the line of succession (Prince Edward was 7th in line at the time of his marriage), it is believed that this was done to alleviate some of the ‘burdens’ associated with having a royal title and to allow them somewhat more of a normal life.
 However, many argue that the press release does not supersede the terms of the 1917 Letters Patent and that Louise and James are, in fact, Prince and Princess.
-In June 2020, during an interview with the Sunday Times Magazine, James’ mother stated that she and her husband have raised their children with the intent that will have to work for a living as opposed to being working royals.
+In June 2020, during an interview with the Sunday Times Magazine, James’ mother stated that she and her husband have raised their children with the intent that will work for a living as opposed to being working royals.
 She continued: “Hence we made the decision not to use HRH titles.
 They have them and can decide to use them from 18, but I think it’s highly unlikely.”

 James has joined his parents on the balcony following the Trooping the Colour ceremonies and is often photographed with the family at more informal events, such as the Windsor Horse Show, and while attending church on the Sandringham Estate.